vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Usage:**

   Attaches an event listener to the element.
 The event type is denoted by the argument.
-The expression can either be a method name or an inline statement, or simply omitted when there are modifiers present.
+The expression can be a method name, an inline statement, or omitted if there are modifiers present.

   Starting in 2.4.0+, `v-on` also supports binding to an object of event/listener pairs without an argument.
 Note when using the object syntax, it does not support any modifiers.